Best museums in Rome

 Purchased by the Torlonia noble family in the 18th century, this complex offers visitors the chance to explore hundreds of years of history.
 The main building, the Casino Nobile, was once used as a residence by Mussolini and now houses the majority of the museum pieces.
-The Casino dei Principi focuses on the arts while the stained glass windows at the Casina delle Civette (House of the Owls) are unlike anything else you’ll see in Rome.
+In the basement, you can visit the restored bomb shelter and gas shelter built by Mussolini.
+The Casino dei Principi hosts exhibitions and the Roman School Archive, while the stained glass windows at the Casina delle Civette (House of the Owls) are unlike anything else you’ll see in Rome.

 Adults €9.50, Concessions €7.50